 6 July 2012 – ABC Classic FM Broadcast, Australia.

 Performance at the Zagreb Biennale by Ensemble Zeitfluss (Graz, Austria)

 23 October 2012 – Orf FM Radio Broadcast, Austria.

 Recorded by Ensemble Zeitfluss (Graz, Austria) at the Orf Recording Studios, Vienna.

 Manifesto pour la Paix for large chamber ensemble was premiered in the closing ceremony of the 2011 ISCM World New Music Days/Zagreb Biennale in Croatia by Ensemble Zeitfluss from Graz, Austria.

-A theme of hope and peace is also heard throughout this manifesto.
-First heard in the opening as soft, sustained chords in the woodwinds, interrupting the semiquaver figures, lyrical melodic lines and mass chords merge together in the final section to create a unifying moment, symbolising the courage and resilience of the victims.
+A theme of hope and peace is also heard in this manifesto.
+First heard in the opening as soft, sustained chords in the woodwinds, juxtaposed within the semiquaver figures, lyrical melodic lines and mass chords merge together in the final section to create a unifying moment, symbolising the courage and resilience of the victims.

 Click to enlarge score pages

 Now available for orchestra